itscjreyes/test-repo/readme.md

     [your path]/local-hubl-server/bin/local-hubl-server

+This will open http://localhost:8080 in your browser.
+However, because we want to use Gulp, we need to run it at the same time.

 In a new terminal window, navigate to the theme (__vast__) folder, then run the following command:

     gulp

-A browser window will open at http://localhost: 3000.
+This will open http://localhost:3000 in your browser.
 You are now free to develop locally!
-Gulp will compile your Sass files, check for any errors, and automatically reload the page when you save any changes.
+Gulp will compile your Sass files, check for any errors, and automatically reload the page when you save any changes to your HTML, SCSS, and JS files.

 ###FTP